 Â

-A Social Prescribing Scheme Pilot was established for IMG GP Trainees in Yorkshire and the Humber.
+A Social Prescribing Scheme Pilot was established for IMG GP Registrars in Yorkshire and the Humber.
 From 33 referrals, 21% of requests were for accommodation issues, 18% for childcare issues and 11% for mental health problems.
 Feedback from trainees was positive.

 Human factors such as accommodation and financial worries can have a huge impact on trainees’ wellbeing and progression.